Master Productivity: 15 Expert-Approved Daily Tips

 5. Wording Your Action Items

-I worked in Digital Marketing for Turner Broadcasting and a few non-profits for years before deciding to go back to school to be a professional counselor.
-I started my own practice as an entrepreneur in 2017.
+I worked in Digital Marketing for Turner Broadcasting and a few non-profits for years before deciding to return to school as a professional counselor.
+I started my practice as an entrepreneur in 2017.

 One of my favorite productivity tips for reducing procrastination is in the wording of action items